Are you struggling to sell more than your competition, running out of ways to ask for reviews, or sweating the next A9 algorithm update?

 On one hand, understanding your audience is vital for any business.
 You need to know your customer’s pain points, their desires, and how you’re currently addressing these points.

 Without an email list, you’re left to guesswork.
 However, with your customers email addresses, you can go straight to the people who know best.
+Using an email finder tool can help you easily find your target audience’s email addresses, making it easier to contact them directly and gain valuable information about their needs and preferences.

 On top of that, actual reviews, testimonials and product ratings are the lifeblood of an ecommerce store.
 Even more so on Amazon, where reviews and ratings affect your rank, and how much traffic you get.